CprimeLearningLabs/terraform-azure-intro/labs/lab-4.7-Functions/lab4.7-functions.md

 *Hint: It will be a combination of coalesce, lookup and try functions.*

 Try your hand at writing out the computation.
-Replace the current hard-coded local value of cluster_size with the computation.
+In the main.tf file, replace the current hard-coded local value of cluster_size with the computation.
 Compare your solution to that below (or in the main.tf file in the solution folder).

 <details>